 Sand & Steel specializes in forging elite personal trainers.
-The Personal Trainer Manual is your guide for how to train clients, how to scale workouts, how to mobilize muscles and help clients recover from injuries.
+The Personal Trainer and Yoga Teacher Manual is your guide for how to train clients, how to scale workouts, how to mobilize muscles and help clients recover from injuries.

 If you haven’t applied to work at Sand & Steel yet, please fill out an application.

 Principles of Coaching @ Sand & Steel in 100 Words

 Be assertive and direct with feedback.
 Short, simple, direct cues.
 Be relentless when correcting form.
 Use a tactile cue (touch) when a demonstration or auditory cue doesn’t work.
 Don’t cue if nothing is at fault.
 Confirm when a fault is corrected.
 If it is not corrected, continue to work with the client until it is the absolute best the client can do.

 Minimize transition time.
 Know your client, their goals, injuries, strengths and weaknesses.
 Build the best workout possible, every time.

 The Exercise is the Test, and the Test is the Exercise.
 Tight Muscles move joints into deformed positions.
 Loose muscles allow joints to move into deformed positions.
 Isometric holds and body weight exercises upregulate nervous response and create activation.
 Rolling and stretching downregulate muscle and improve range of motion.

 How Many Clients do We Have?

 The below factors affect how many clients we have.
 If you don’t share — you don’t get.
 If we all coaches take good notes and share our knowledge about the clients — the clients gets the best experience.
 You will get the clients that work the best with you.